NPC2team/NPC2-WRO2025/README.md

    ![Screenshot 2025-06-12 222236](https://github.com/user-attachments/assets/89c35461-acf2-4244-ba4f-b824a8509724)

-Knowing this, you may wonder what is the chasis that we are going to use, after all is a very important part of the vehicle because without it, Crazy Diamond wouldn´t exist in the first place.
+Knowing this, you may wonder what is the chasis that we used, after all it is a very important part of the vehicle because without it, Crazy Diamond wouldn´t exist in the first place.
 Well the chasis that we used is a metal chasis that already had the ackerman steering wheel, this chasis can be bought from Amazon.
 The dimensions of the original chasis are of 337*191*131mm.
 [Chasis link](https://www.amazon.com/-/es/inteligente-codificado-estructura-anticolisi%C3%B3n-triangular/dp/B0CWTZC5FQ/ref=sr_1_7?crid=3D9Y448EALARV&dib=eyJ2IjoiMSJ9.bCJjQ8c7nkW4Nwuakx-PQ0JSlsAtqFOYd4IfrV90OSppyMg7DebPeTKPTXEKDJlfPcESpcsJSoPtTjKUi3ovc-TNKSxQ_JUGRNZ3x5tnm776BvoPmyBzOIg2gmtpw0X2vn1QENXU6xpZ87O_cs2MhxIkoNzD6WcaPQV7HH_46VwBi9P1fDxEZxWsTRry3HO04tfUn8vBew1MA0w_9aZ2eg.bfHSBu8WWMGvrkC-OKG4-P4m9GnF3JpKHgq5pyXknh0&dib_tag=se&keywords=ackerman+steering+kit&qid=1749764977&sprefix=ackerman+st%2Caps%2C124&sr=8-7)